ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 ## What happens when an efficient class is build?

 An efficient CLASS construction will give you the object, which have all real world object properties.
-Also provide us with 4 major principles which make the solution designed an Object Oriented one.
+It provide us with 4 major principles which make the solution designed an Object Oriented one.

 4 major principles are :
 1) Encapsulation